-- Madrid has been our informal epicenter because many of our team members live in, or close to, the city.
+- Madrid was our informal epicenter because many of our team members live in, or close to, the city.
 Sometimes many of us can meet up there, but those who are further away can’t.
 While we won’t have an office any longer, will this mean that those who were in the Madrid office will fall into patterns of informal communication anyway?
 How can we approach this without being micromanaging?

-- In theory, everyone on the team should be afforded the same opportunities to meet face-to-dace, socialize, talk shop and form camaraderie with peers and managers.
+- In theory, everyone on the team should be afforded the same opportunities to meet face-to-face, socialize, talk shop and form camaraderie with peers and managers.
 What happens when some remote team members are so far away they logistically can’t make that work?

 - Given our unique distributed workforce situation, will trying to be extremely strict and literal with “remote-first” lead to inflexibility – which is exactly what we’ve worked to avoid?